The Deltoids

 Normally, experts will tell you to minimize momentum, and for the most part, this is true.
 You should do as many reps as possible with strict form.
 But, when it feels like you can't do any more, swing your hips a little to help the weights up, then slowly lower the weights back to the starting position.
 Using momentum to get in a few extra reps will give your shoulders a good burn.

 Another popular exercise for the middle deltoid is the shoulder press.
 But remember, when you're executing the shoulder press, the range of motion dictates which muscles are the primary movers.
 For example, if the movement is primarily above your shoulders, the primary mover is the upper trapezius.
-If you want to target the middle deltoid, keep the movement below your shoulders.
+If you want to target the middle deltoid, you need to include a full range of motion, especially the lower part where your middle deltoids gets utilized.

-Speaking of traps, we've also made a video with exercise demonstrations for your traps.
-Click the image below to watch exercises for your upper, middle, and lower traps.
+Speaking of traps, we've written an article and made a video with exercise demonstrations for your traps.
+Click the image below for more info on working out your upper, middle, and lower traps.

 trap workout at pfta schools